 In non-hosted environments there might be only one Internet facing website as opposed to the 1000 that exist in a hosted environment.As such the attack surface for this example would be 1000 times greater in a hosted environment than it is in a non-hosted environment.In a hosted environment the risks that other customers introduce to the infrastructure also become your risk.In a non-hosted environment you are only impacted by your own risks.

-To make matters worse, many people assume that such a risk isn’t significant because they do not use their hosted systems for any critical transactions.They fail to consider the fact that the hacker can modify the contents of the compromised system.These modifications can involve redirecting online banking portal links, credit card form posting links, or even to spread infectious malware.While this is true for any compromised system, the chances of suffering a compromise in a hosted environment are much greater than in a non-hosted environment.
+To make matters worse, many people assume that such a risk isn’t significant because they do not use their hosted systems for any critical transactions.They fail to consider the fact that the hacker can modify the contents of the compromised system.These modifications can involve redirecting online banking portal links, credit card form posting links, or even to spread infectious malware.While this is true for any compromised system, the chances of suffering a compromise when using a hosted solution are much greater than in a non-hosted environment.

 Divider